COP26: leading climate scientists sign an open letter calling for governments to support the Plant Based Treaty

-Over 40 climate scientists from around the globe have signed an open letter asking political leaders to recognise animal agriculture as one of the leading catalysts of climate change and enforce an international shift to eating more sustainable vegan diets.
+Over 40 climate scientists from around the globe have signed an open letter asking political leaders to support the Plant Based Treaty, recognise animal agriculture as one of the leading catalysts of climate change and enforce an international shift to eating more sustainable vegan diets.

 The letter comes following COP26, where plant-based solutions were left out of the pledges made at the conference which included promises to cut methane and deforestation.